aws-samples/assessment-generator/README.md

 - Assessment template creation: Teacher can define an assessment set with the number of questions for each level (easy, medium, hard)
 - Manage knowledge base: Teacher can upload reference material for a pre-defined course
 - Generate assessments: Teacher can generate assessments by using a predefined assessment template and course.

-Short clip depicting the teacher journey:  Insert clip link here
+TODO: Short clip depicting the teacher journey:  Insert clip link here

 Key features (Student)
 - Assessments: Start and reviews assessment

 TODO: Short clip depicting the student journey: Insert clip link here

 ## Architecture